 Quit smoking: Studies have shown that babies born to mothers who smoke tend to be born too soon or have a lower birth weight.
 They have a higher chance of birth defects such a cleft lip or palate.
 They are also more likely to be stillborn or die of SIDS.
 In addition, being exposed to secondhand smoke makes you more likely to have a low birth weight baby.

 Eat well: Eating a balanced diet before and during pregnancy is good for your overall health.
 It is also needed for nourishing your unborn baby.

 Maintain a healthy weight and exercise: It is important to exercise regularly and maintain a proper weight before and during pregnancy.
 If you are overweight, you may have medical problems such as high blood pressure and diabetes.
 Being underweight may put your baby at risk for having a low birth weight.

 Manage your health problems: Take control of your current medical problems, such as diabetes or high blood pressure.

-Prevent birth defects: Take 400 mcg of folic acid each day (before conception and throughout pregnancy) or as directed by your healthcare provider.
+Prevent birth defects: Take 400 mcg to 800 mcg of folic acid each day (before conception and throughout pregnancy) or as directed by your healthcare provider.
 Folic acid is a nutrient found in some green leafy vegetables, nuts, beans, citrus fruits, fortified breakfast cereals and vitamin supplements.
 Folic acid can help reduce the risk of birth defects of the brain and spinal cord called neural tube defects.